abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ## Challenge

 When working with LLMs, you often need to make API calls to generate responses for multiple prompts or user requests.
-Making these calls synchronously means waiting for each response before sending the next request, which is slow and inefficient.
+Making these calls synchronously means waiting for each response before sending the next, which is slow and inefficient.

 In this challenge, you'll use `asyncio` to send concurrent requests to the Gemini API.
-You'll start with a basic synchronous implementation, measure its performance, then use `asyncio` to speed up execution.
+You'll start with a basic synchronous script, measure its performance, then use `asyncio` to write a faster async solution.

 ### Step 0